GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 ## Can you use your UI component with a screen reader?

-Around 1–2% of users will be using a screen reader.
-Can you determine all important information and interact with the component using the screen reader and keyboard alone?
+Around 1–2% of use a screen reader.
+Can you understand all important information and interact with the component using the screen reader and keyboard alone?

-The following questions should help guide you in addressing screen reader accessibility:
+The following questions should help you address screen reader accessibility.

 ### Do all components and images have meaningful text alternatives?

-Wherever information about the _name_ or _purpose_ of an interactive component is conveyed visually, an accessible text alternative needs to be provided.
+Wherever information about the _name_ or _purpose_ of an interactive component is conveyed visually, provide an accessible text alternative.

-For example, if your `<fancy-menu>` UI component only displays an icon such as a Settings menu icon to indicate that it is a settings menu, it needs an accessible text alternative such as "settings," which conveys the same information.
-Depending on context, this may use an alt attribute, an aria-label attribute, an aria-labelledby attribute, or plain text in the Shadow DOM.
+For example, if your `<fancy-menu>` UI component only displays a gear icon to indicate that it is a settings menu, it needs an accessible text alternative, such as "settings," that conveys the same information.
+Depending on context,
+you can provide a text alternative using an `alt` attribute, an `aria-label` attribute, an `aria-labelledby` attribute, or plain text in the Shadow DOM.
 You can find general technical tips in [WebAIM Quick Reference](http://webaim.org/resources/quickref/).

-Any UI component which displays an image should provide a mechanism for providing alternative text for that image, analogous to the alt attribute.
+Any UI component that displays an image should provide a mechanism for providing alternative text for that image, analogous to the `alt` attribute.

 ### Do your components provide semantic information?

-Assistive technology conveys semantic information which is otherwise expressed to sighted users via visual cues such as formatting, cursor style, or position.
+Assistive technology conveys semantic information that is otherwise expressed to sighted users via visual cues such as formatting, cursor style, or position.
 Native elements have this semantic information built-in by the browser, but for custom components you need to use [ARIA](http://www.w3.org/WAI/PF/aria/) to add this information in.

 As a rule of thumb, any component which listens to a mouse click or hover event should not only have some kind of keyboard event listener, but also an ARIA role and potentially ARIA states and attributes.